Deutschlandstipendium

 Preferred applicants:

-• From the 3rd semester onwards
+• 3rd semester upward

 Faculty of Sport Science